 Puberty blockers (gonadotrophin-releasing hormone analogues) pause the physical changes of puberty, such as breast development or facial hair.

 Little is known about the long-term side effects of hormone or puberty blockers in children with gender dysphoria.

-Although the Gender Identity Development Service (GIDS) advises this is a physically reversible treatment if stopped, it is not known what the psychological effects may be.
+Although GIDS advises this is a physically reversible treatment if stopped, it is not known what the psychological effects may be.

 It's also not known whether hormone blockers affect the development of the teenage brain or children's bones.
 Side effects may also include hot flushes, fatigue and mood alterations.

 From the age of 16, teenagers who've been on hormone blockers for at least 12 months may be given cross-sex hormones, also known as gender-affirming hormones.

 These hormones cause some irreversible changes, such as:

 - breast development (caused by taking oestrogen)